arcofs/itpm-transcriber/project-plan.md

 - Implement a function to retrieve video metadata from a specific channel.

 - Validate API responses and handle errors such as rate limits and invalid channel IDs.

+- This needs to be able to search for videos that match a given text on a specific channel

 **Basic Transcript Extraction (Day 6-7)**